Key issues of concern to cyclists in Irish road traffic law (RTL) and how to deal with a traffic collision

 (ii) is stationary for the purposes of permitting a passenger or passengers to alight or board the vehicle, or

 (iii) is stationary for the purposes of loading or unloading.”

-Again this is why we need you to join our campaign.
+Again this is why we need you to be part of our Campaign.
+Why not support what we do by joining up?
+We are a voluntary organisation and a registered charity.
+We NEED your support!
 Pulling off these changes takes time, energy and funding.